-- An accounting of Annual TDM Program expenditures. - Ground and Water Shuttle ridership counts; AC Transit ridership counts if available and if applicable. - Summary of marketing activity, including available statistics on distribution of materials to employees and residents. - An update concerning implementation of new measures and new activities discussed in the previous Annual TDM Report. - A list of Program elements that are planned to be initiated and/or discontinued over the next year. - A review of web site traffic statistics. - A discussion of any new opportunities to implement other peak-hour trip reduction and/or trip elimination programs, such as compressed work weeks, telecommuting, staggered hours, flex-time, or incentives for local hiring.
+- An accounting of Annual TDM Program expenditures. - Ground and Water Shuttle ridership counts; AC Transit ridership counts if available and if applicable. - Ongoing assessment of the Water Shuttle; see Section 5.2. - Summary of marketing activity, including available statistics on distribution of materials to employees and residents. - An update concerning implementation of new measures and new activities discussed in the previous Annual TDM Report. - A list of Program elements that are planned to be initiated and/or discontinued over the next year. - A review of web site traffic statistics. - A discussion of any new opportunities to implement other peak-hour trip reduction and/or trip elimination programs, such as compressed work weeks, telecommuting, staggered hours, flex-time, or incentives for local hiring. - An assessment of feasibility of incorporating zero or low emission strategies to minimize program emissions and maximize use of clean air vehicles and maximize opportunities to partner with Alameda Power & Telecom.
+Ongoing assessments shall be provided as part of the required Annual Report. - The Annual Report should discuss opportunities and efforts to implement other peakhour trip reduction and/or trip elimination programs, such as compressed workweeks, telecommuting, staggered hours, flextime, and incentives for local hiring. - The Annual Report should include a review of current parking strategies and a discussion of potential parking strategies to support transportation demand management objectives.

 Based on the results identified in the Annual Report, the TDM Manager shall determine whether available TDM funds should be reallocated between TDM components to maximize effectiveness of the TDM Program.
 If the TDM Program Manager determines through survey results or evaluation of new and best practice standards that the TDM Program is not achieving maximum effectiveness given available funding, then the TDM Manager will assess appropriate additional TDM measures and propose reallocation of existing funding or strategies to secure more active employer based participation.
 Any decision by the TDM Manager to reallocate funds in excess of an aggregate of \$45,000 in the TDM Budget between TDM components in any annual reporting year shall be submitted to the City Council for approval concurrent with Council review of the Annual Report.
-Although the TDM Manager and the City Council have authority to reallocate available TDM funds among TDM components, under no circumstance shall the TDM Manager, the TMA or the City Council have authority to impose any additional TDM fees or employer requirements (for example to charge for parking or mandate parking cash out) not expressly provided for in this TDM Program.
+Although the TDM Manager and the City Council have authority to reallocate available TDM funds among TDM components, neither the TDM Manager, the TMA, nor the City Council may impose any additional TDM fees or employer requirements in excess of those already provided for in the Alameda Landing Development Agreements.
 The Alameda Landing Commercial Development Agreement provides that except for the potential 15% increase in TDM Charges outlined in Section 3.12.1(d) of the Development Agreements and discussed below under Section 4.3 there shall be no penalty, fine or other consequence (whether financial or otherwise) to the Vested Elements (as defined in the Development Agreement) imposed on Developer in the event that any monitoring reveals that the TDM Program has not met any established goal.